 - 20. The council's Economic Wellbeing Strategy sets out our ambitions to support residents, local businesses and our local economy in tough economic times.
 Our Fairer Future Procurement Framework should closely align with our vision of being a borough that is open for business and to support and promote economic wellbeing.
-Our strategy is - Employment & Skills: A full employment borough with a job opportunity for every Southwark residents who wants to work - Business: A growth borough where business thrives and prospers - Town centres and high streets: Thriving town centres and high streets - Financial wellbeing: Helping people to grow their incomes and ensuring a fair day's pay for a fair day's work http://www.southwark.gov.uk/business/economic-wellbeing-strategy https://www.southwark.gov.uk/business/economic-renewal-plan
+Our strategy is: - Employment & Skills: A full employment borough with a job opportunity for every Southwark residents who wants to work - Business: A growth borough where business thrives and prospers - Town centres and high streets: Thriving town centres and high streets - Financial wellbeing: Helping people to grow their incomes and ensuring a fair day's pay for a fair day's work

-The full strategy can be found here:
+The full strategy can be found on Southwark Economic Strategy